Solar eclipse of July 29, 1878

-A total solar eclipse occurred on July 29, 1878, over much of North America including the region of the Rocky Mountains.
+A total solar eclipse occurred at the Moon's descending node of orbit between Monday, July 29 and Tuesday, July 30, 1878, with a magnitude of 1.0450.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 2.4 days before perigee (on August 1, 1878, at 6:45 UTC), the Moon's apparent diameter was larger.

-This eclipse was visible at sunrise at a path across northeastern Asia and passed across Alaska, western Canada, and the United States from Montana through Texas.
-It then tracked across most of Cuba and southwestern Hispaniola before ending.
+The path of totality was visible from parts of modern-day eastern Russia, Alaska, western Canada, Washington, Idaho, Montana, Wyoming, Colorado, New Mexico, Kansas, Oklahoma, Texas, Louisiana, Cuba, Haiti, and the Dominican Republic.
+A partial solar eclipse was also visible for parts of Northeast Asia, North America, Central America, the Caribbean, and northern South America.

 Newspapers in the United States reported of large migrations from the Midwest towards the path of totality to view the eclipse.
 Scientists observing from Pikes Peak in Colorado contended with altitude sickness and snowstorms, among other problems.